Bedazzled (2000 film): Critical response

 The film received mixed reviews from critics.
-Hurley's performance was praised, but her attendance of its premiere was met with backlash from the Screen Actors Guild because it occurred during a strike it was holding.
-On Rotten Tomatoes, the film has an approval rating of 50% based on 117 reviews, with an average of 5.5/10.
+Hurley's performance was praised, but her attendance at its premiere was met with backlash from the Screen Actors Guild because it occurred during a strike it was holding.
+On Rotten Tomatoes, the film has an approval rating of 50% based on 116 reviews, with an average of 5.5/10.
 The site's general consensus states, "Though it has its funny moments, this remake is essentially a one joke movie with too many flat plots, and not a patch on the superior original."
 On Metacritic, the film has a score of 49 out of 100 based on reviews from 34 critics, indicating "mixed or average" reviews.

 Michael Wilmington of the Chicago Tribune wrote, disappointedly, that "'Bedazzled' recycled is not the finest hour for Fraser or Hurley—though Fraser, Elliot Richards in this movie, comes closer.
 It isn't Ramis' finest hour either—though he's one American moviemaker who excels at concept comedies, as he's proved in Groundhog Day, and the best parts of the crude and lewd Caddyshack.
 Bedazzled, one of the best comic premises ever, should have been duck soup to him."
 Wilmington's rival, the Chicago Sun-Times Roger Ebert, commented that "the new movie has been directed by Harold Ramis from a screenplay that uses the 1967 film more as inspiration than source.
 It is lacking in wickedness.
 It doesn't smack its lips when it's naughty.
 When its hero sells his soul to the devil, what results isn't diabolical effrontery, but a series of contract negotiations and consumer complaints.
 This is twice in two weeks (after the Winona Ryder exorcism movie Lost Souls) that Satan loses on points."
 The Los Angeles Times Kenneth Turan stated that "as written by Larry Gelbart, director Harold Ramis and Peter Tolan, this 'Bedazzled,' though amusing from moment to moment, is erratic, unfocused and uncertain where it's going.
 And whenever it gets too insecure about itself, the film falls back, in classic the-devil-made-me-do-it Hollywood fashion, on explosions, gunfights, helicopter stunts, car crashes and computer-generated effects.
 What should be a drawing-room comedy ends with moments best left to Gone in 60 Seconds."

+Accolades

+Bedazzled received nominations from the Make-Up Artists & Hair Stylists Guild in 2001 for both the Best Contemporary Make-Up in a Feature-Length Motion Picture and Best Contemporary Hair Styling in a Feature-Length Motion Picture awards.
+Hurley received a nomination for the 2001 MTV Movie Awards in the Best Dressed category, losing to Jennifer Lopez in The Cell.

+The trailer for Bedazzled was nominated for and won the Saul Bass Award for Best Title Sequence at the 2001 Golden Trailer Awards.